Costa Concordia disaster: Criminal proceedings against officers

 Francesco Schettino, who had worked for Costa Cruises for 11 years, and First Officer Ciro Ambrosio were arrested.
-The captain was detained on suspicion of manslaughter and for violations of the Italian Penal Code and Code of Navigation on three specifications — of his having caused the shipwreck "owing to ... imprudence, negligence and incompetence" resulting in deaths; having abandoned about 300 people "unable to fend for themselves"; and "not having been the last to leave" the shipwreck.
+The captain was detained on suspicion of manslaughter and for violations of the Italian Penal Code and Code of Navigation on three specifications — of his having caused the shipwreck "owing to ... imprudence, negligence and incompetence" resulting in deaths; having abandoned about 300 people "unable to fend for themselves"; and "not having been the last to leave" the shipwreck, but was rather the first, among all passengers and members, to leave.
 They were questioned on 14 January.

 At the validation hearing of 17 January 2012, the Court of Grosseto charged Schettino and Ambrosio with the results from the records of investigation compiled immediately after the event, including the first report of the coast guard of Porto Santo Stefano of 14 January 2012, the summary testimonial information given by the members of the ship's crew, the chronology of events of the Harbour Office of the Port of Livorno, the AIS recording on record, and the of the Harbour Office of the Port of Livorno.

 Schettino was released from jail on 17 January but was placed under house arrest.
 The house arrest order included an "absolute prohibition against going away or communicating by any means with persons other than his cohabitants".
 On 7 February, the Court decided to continue Schettino's house arrest.
 On 23 February, two additional charges, of "abandoning incapacitated passengers and failing to inform maritime authorities" were levied against Schettino.
 His pretrial hearing was scheduled for 20 March.
 On 5 July 2012, Schettino was released from house arrest but mandated to reside in Meta di Sorrento.

 Officials were initially trying to determine why the ship did not issue a mayday and why it was navigating so close to the coast.
 The delay in the evacuation request was also unexplained.

 On 11 February 2012, TG5 broadcast a video of the commotion on the bridge following the impact with the reef.
 In the video, when one officer said, "Passengers are getting into the lifeboats", Schettino responded "vabbuò (a Neapolitan colloquialism which stands for "whatever", "fine", or "ok").
 The magistrate in charge of the inquiry remarked, "This is new to us—I've just seen it for the first time."

 On 19 February, the Associated Press reported that traces of cocaine had been found on Schettino's hair samples, "but not within the hair strands or in his urine—which would have indicated he had used the drug".
 A 2015 report indicated that the ship had been carrying a large amount of mafia-owned cocaine when it sank, although senior officers were likely not aware it was on board.

 On 22 February 2012, four officers who were on board and three managers of Costa Cruises were placed formally "under investigation" and "face charges of manslaughter, causing a shipwreck and failing to communicate with maritime authorities".